msageryd/node-schedule-rrule/README.md

 # WORK IN PROGRESS

 **Do not use this library yet.
-It's functional, but alot remains until it's production ready.**
+It's functional, but a lot remains until it's production ready.**

 - [x] Update test suite to comply with RRule instead of cron
 - [x] Update the documentation